Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 An example use case for updating the persistent state at arbitrary times is to renew a key that is used to encrypt communications between the application processor and the secure element.

 `psa_crypto_driver_get_persistent_state` does not identify the calling driver, so the driver needs to remember which driver it's calling.
 This may require a thread-local variable in a multithreaded core.
 Is this ok?

+#### Open questions around cooked key derivation

+For the `"derive_key"` entry point, how does the core choose `input_length`?
+Doesn't the driver know better?
+Should there be a driver entry point to determine the length, or should there be a callback that allows the driver to retrieve the input?
+Note that for some key types, it's impossible to predict the amount of input in advance, because it depends on some complex calculation or even on random data, e.g. if doing a randomized pseudo-primality test.
+However, for all key types except RSA, the specification mandates how the key is derived, which practically dictates how the pseudorandom key stream is consumed.
+So it's probably ok.

 #### Fallback for key derivation in opaque drivers